RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>22</sup> Now it came to pass on a certain day, that he went into a ship with his disciples: and he said unto them, Let us go over unto the other side of the lake.
 And they launched forth.
 <sup>23</sup> But as they sailed he fell asleep: and there came down a storm of wind on the lake; and they were filled [with water], and were in jeopardy.
 <sup>24</sup> And they came to him, and awoke him, saying, Master, master, we perish.
 Then he arose, and rebuked the wind and the raging of the water: and they ceased, and there was a calm.
 <sup>25</sup> And he said unto them, Where is your faith?
-And they being afraid wondered, saying one to another , What manner of man is this! for he commandeth even the winds and water, and they obey him.
+And they being afraid wondered, saying one to another, What manner of man is this! for he commandeth even the winds and water, and they obey him.
 <sup>26</sup> And they arrived at the country of the Gadarenes, which is over against Galilee.
 <sup>27</sup> And when he went forth to land, there met him out of the city a certain man, which had devils long time, and ware no clothes, neither abode in [any] house, but in the tombs.
 <sup>28</sup> When he saw Jesus, he cried out, and fell down before him, and with a loud voice said, What have I to do with thee, Jesus, [thou] Son of God most high?
 I beseech thee, torment me not.